Friday, February 12, 2010

 For tinctures, stains, relics, and cognizance.

-In the final scene when everybody was asking for Caesar to look at their petition, I had some wardrobe malfunction where I was not able to take out my petition paper from my pants pocket that was wrapped with the white shawl from the front.
-While the rest of the fellow conspirators were preparing to stab Caesar and approaching him with their petitions, I was busy searching for the petition paper that I had kept inside my pocket and I was not able to pick it up in time instead in a hurry I was the first to pull out my dagger from my pocket and acted as if I was coming near Caesar to stab him from behind.
-Nobody noticed me searching my petition paper inside my costume but it was very funny as well as very scary for me.
+In the final scene, when everybody was asking Caesar to look at their petition, I had some wardrobe malfunction, such as not being able to take out my petition paper from my pants pocket, which was wrapped with the white shawl from the front.
+While the rest of the fellow conspirators were preparing to stab Caesar and approaching him with their petitions, I was busy searching for the petition paper that I had kept inside my pocket, and I was not able to pick it up in time; instead in a hurry I was the first to pull out my dagger from my pocket and acted as if I was coming near Caesar to stab him from behind.
+Nobody noticed me searching my petition paper inside my costume, but it was hilarious and terrifying for me.

-After the play was over I was the one who was highly relieved.
-The play received applause from everyone, Caesar performed by Pawan Tamang, Brutus played by Sunil Dangal and Mark Antony by Pema Sherpa were well appreciated.
-I am sure Decius Brutus shall always find a place in my heart and I am surely going to share his character for the rest of my life.
+After the play was over, I was highly relieved.
+The play received applause from everyone.
+Caesar, performed by Pawan Tamang; Brutus, played by Sunil Dangal; and Mark Antony, played by Pema Sherpa, were well appreciated.
+I am sure Decius Brutus shall always find a place in my heart, and I will surely share his character for the rest of my life.
 But at the same time, I am also worried about how I look on a bigger screen on Sunday.

 3 comments: